-One day at work at Sir Charles Gairdner Hospital, SCGH, I told my boss that Mossad was behind my problems at the facility, that they had infiltrated the facility.
+One day at work at Sir Charles Gairdner Hospital, SCGH, I told my boss that Mossad was behind my problems at the facility, that they had infiltrated the institution.

 He told me that I should go home, and never come back to work without a doctor’s letter showing that I was mentally competent to work.
 I was very upset to hear that, but I had no choice but to leave.
 I couldn’t believe it.
 ‘I am not supposed to state facts now?’
 I wondered.
 But I was not angry at my boss because he must have believed it impossible for Mossad to have, for all practical purposes, taken over the hospital.